clarknielsen/vue-lesson-plan/README.md

 ### 4. Instructor Do: Introduce Vue (15 min)

-* Navigate to <https://vuejs.org/> (and Slack it out at the same time).
+* Navigate to <https://vuejs.org/>.
 Explain that we'll be focusing on Vue.js in this class.
 That doesn't mean Vue.js is necessarily _the best_ JS framework.
 Emphasize that the best framework is the one that makes the most sense to you and your team or best fits your project.
 Vue.js just happens to have a lighter learning curve, and once you master one framework, it's easier to pick up others.

 * If you have any experience with React and/or Angular, you may want to briefly explain that other frameworks tend to require more setup to get started and are often paired with additional technologies you have to learn at the same time.
 Vue, on the other hand, is more straightforward.